 At the Belen Law Firm, we understand that a criminal record can haunt you.
-Many times, our expert defense attorneys can convince the courts to change or reduce a charge.
+Many times, our experienced Phoenix defense attorneys can convince the courts to change or reduce a charge.
 Even then, many of our clients suffer from lingering criminal records.

 In this post, defense attorney Belen Olmedo Guerra will explain the process of setting aside a conviction in Arizona.

 What Does Setting Aside A Conviction Mean?

 A set-aside is a version of expungement in Arizona.
 Setting aside a conviction is different than expunging a conviction.

 When you expunge a conviction, you completely erase it.
 A set aside doesn’t erase the conviction but cancels or revokes it.

 While the original charge or conviction will still be on your record, there will be an alteration.
 Essentially, the original charge or conviction will still be there, but the set-aside will appear next to it.

 For instance, let’s say you are searching for a new job.

 Your potential employer runs a background check on you and sees your felony theft charges in Arizona.
 If your charges have been set aside, the courts will mark this charge as vacated or set aside.
 Thus, your potential employer will know that at one point Arizona courts charged you with a felony.
 But your potential employer will also see that you satisfied all the requirements of the court and that an Arizona judge agreed to set aside your conviction.
 However, because there is no such thing as expungement in Arizona, you still have to disclose your charges if your potential employer asks.